tripu/Vita/doc/life.md

 #### 6.3.
 Goals failed

-(Hint: I'm 38 at the time of writing)
+(Hint: I'm 40 at the time of updating this list.)

 * Be a young parent (too old already)
 * Have *many* (read: &ldquo;three or more&rdquo;) children (seems almost impossible for biological, financial and personal reasons)